bradford-hamilton/Ruby-On-Quails/guides/source/testing.md

 ### Available Request Types for Functional Tests

 If you're familiar with the HTTP protocol, you'll know that `get` is a type of request.
-There are 6 request types supported in Rails functional tests:
+There are 6 request types supported in Quails functional tests:

 * `get`
 * `post`